chingc/demo-github-actions/README.md

 - Write env vars
 - Pass env vars

-## env_var_path.yml

-Read, write, and modify PATH like any other environment variable.
-It has the same quirks.

-- Modify PATH env var

 ## github_script.yml

 GitHub provides an action that lets you easily write javascript directly in your workflow.